aanxniee/aanxniee/README.md

    → I've previously worked as a Web Developer at EasyMedia and a Project Development Intern at Hatch Coding 🐣
    → I'm on a journey to bridge the gender gap in STEM with a community of hard-working friends @ Superposition Toronto
    → I'm fluent in English and Mandarin!
-   → I love nature and particularly enjoy visiting various gardens, flower shops, and parks!🌼
+   → I love nature and particularly enjoy walking around various gardens and parks!🌼

 📫 Here's how you can reach me!